IBM/charts/stable/ibm-netcool-probe/README.md

 # IBM Tivoli Netcool/OMNIbus Integration - Probe for monitoring Kubernetes (Beta)

+THIS VERSION OF THE CHART IS NOW DEPRECATED.
+THE SUBSEQUENT VERSION IS v1.0.0 AND WILL BE MADE AVAILABLE ON [IBM PASSPORT ADVANTAGE](https://www-01.ibm.com/software/passportadvantage/).

 This is a helm package for deploying a cluster of Probes for Message Bus onto Kubernetes.
 These probes process events and alerts from Logstash HTTP output and Prometheus Alertmanager to a Netcool Operations Insight operational dashboard.